AntonioDaria/Github-finder-BFF/README.md

 ## Scaling up ⏫

-- Ia a typical SOA architecture the code would have been split into two different microservices for the pourpose of this exercise the code was made all in   one repo
+- In a typical SOA architecture the code would have been split into two different microservices for the pourpose of this exercise the code was made all in   one repo

 ## Getting started